cqqcww/cqqcww/README.md

 Here are some ideas to get you started:D

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...das
+- 🌱 I’m currently learning ...daseq2e
 - 👯 I’m looking to collaborate on ...wada
 - 💬 Ask me about ...dwa
 - 📫 How to reach me: ...